COE420-Group1-F26/LostandFound-System/Project/Scope.md

 - No payment/reward system for finders
 - No mobile app (web only)
 - No integration with external police/city lost-and-found databases
-- No UAE Pass integration for identity verification this version
+- No UAE Pass integration for identity verification
 - No real-time chat between finder and owner (claims go through admin instead)

 5. Major Deliverables